YunoHost/doc/ssh.md

 ssh root@111.222.333.444
 ```

 A password will be asked.
 If this is a VPS, your VPS provided should have communicated you the password.
-On a fresh Raspberry Pi, the password should be `yunohost`.
-For an OLinuXino, this should be `olinux`.
+If you used a pre-installed image (for x86 computer or ARM board), the password should be `yunohost`.

 #### Change the password!